Available in Edinburgh

 That keeps the page useful for buyers comparing providers in Edinburgh: the examples explain when WooCommerce development is worth doing, what evidence should be gathered first, and which implementation choices create measurable progress.

 Security is not an add-on, it is built into every project from the first line of code.
 My WooCommerce development projects in Edinburgh include: hardened server configurations with restricted file permissions and disabled directory listing, Web Application Firewall rules tuned for WordPress-specific attack vectors, database query parameterisation that prevents SQL injection, output escaping that blocks cross-site scripting, nonce verification on all form submissions, and rate limiting on authentication endpoints.
 For clients in regulated industries, I implement ISO 27001-aligned controls, GDPR data protection measures, and documented security policies that satisfy audit requirements.
-My incident response process includes detection within 15 minutes, containment within 1 hour, and full post-mortem documentation within 48 hours.
+The incident response process covers detection, containment and post-incident documentation; the response times themselves are set by the maintenance contract.

 Core Web Vitals are not just metrics, they directly impact search rankings and user experience.
 My WooCommerce development projects in Edinburgh are engineered to exceed Google’s performance thresholds: